Manage safety settings in Messages

 On your iPhone or iPad: Go to Settings > Messages, then turn Read Receipts on or off.

-On your Mac using macOS 13 or later: Open Messages , go to Messages > Settings, click the iMessage tab, then select or deselect Send Read Receipts.
+On your Mac with macOS 13 or later: Open Messages , go to Messages > Settings, click the iMessage tab, then select or deselect Send Read Receipts.

-On your Mac using macOS 12 or earlier: Open Messages , go to Messages > Preferences, click the iMessage tab, then select or deselect Send Read Receipts.
+On your Mac with macOS 12 or earlier: Open Messages , go to Messages > Preferences, click the iMessage tab, then select or deselect Send Read Receipts.

 Edit a sent message